 Why Choose SGIA

-The QS World University league tables rank Durham in the world's top 25 universities for the quality of, and demand for, our graduates.
-The subject area of Politics and International Relations at Durham is ranked in the world's top 100 universities for 2013.
+The QS World University league tables rank Durham in the world's top 100 universities for the quality of, and demand for, our graduates.
+The subject area of Politics and International Relations at Durham is ranked 51st for 2015.

 SGIA is ranked 12th in the UK for world-leading and international excellence in research.